-In contrast to CGwCs and formulas of FO, existential graphs are not per se discrete structures.
+In contrast to concept graph with cuts $(CGwCs)^1$ or formulas of FO, existential graphs are not per se discrete structures.
 To formalize them, [Dau06b] takes a two-step approach.
-First, discrete structures, namely the herein presented EGIs, are introduced.
+First, discrete structures, so-called EXISTENTIAL GRAPH INSTANCES (EGIs), are introduced.
 An EGI can be best understood as one (of many) possible discrete formalizations of a given existential graph.
-Then all different EGIs which formalize the same (naive) existential graph are aggregated in a class, and each of these classes is called a formal existential graph.
+Then all different EGIs which formalize the same (naive) existential graph are aggregated in a class, and each of these classes is called a FORMAL EXISTENTIAL GRAPH.
 For further details, see [Dau06b].
+Due to space limitation, the scrutiny in this paper is not carried out on formal existential graphs, but on EGIs instead.

-The organization of the paper is as follows.
 Sec.
-2 provides a short overview of the definitions and theorems of [Dau03, Dau06b] which are needed in this paper for defining the syntax and semantics of EGIs.
-The main task is to extend the calculus as well.
+2 provides a short overview of the definitions and theorems of [Dau03.
+Dau06b] which are needed in this paper for defining the syntax and semantics of EGIs.
+The main task is to extend the calculus.
 In Sec.
 3, the general methodology for extending the calculus is provided.
-Then, using this methodology, new rules for constants and function names are provided in Sec.
-4, and their soundness and completeness if proven.
+Then new rules for constants and function names are given in Sec.
+4, and their soundness and completeness is proven.
 In Sec.
-5, a short example for a formal proof within the extended system of EGIs is given.
+5, a short example for a formal proof within the extended system of EGIs is provided.
 Finally, Sec.
-6 discusses the results of the paper and provides an outlook to further research.
+6 discusses the results of the paper.

-$\mathbf{2}$ Syntax and Semantics
+2 Syntax and Semantics

-The underlying structure for EGIs and CGwCs are relational graphs with cuts.
+We start with the underlying structure for EGIs and CGwCs, namely relational graphs with cuts, and a quasiorder \leq on all elements of such graphs.